 National Interagency Fire Center

 The National Interagency Fire Center (NIFC), located in Boise, Idaho, is the nation's support center for wildland firefighting.
 Eight different agencies and organizations are part of NIFC.
 Decisions are made and priorities set through close interagency cooperation.
-The National Park Service’s Division of Fire and Aviation Management (FAM) is located at NIFC and is the National Park Service’s national office that provides policy guidance, management, and oversight for the National Park Services Wildland Fire Management, Structural Fire, and Aviation Management programs.
+The National Park Service’s Division of Fire and Aviation Management (FAM) is located at NIFC and is the National Park Service’s national office that provides policy guidance, management, and oversight for the Wildland Fire Management, Structural Fire Management, and Aviation Management programs in the national parks.

-Wildland fire is a general term describing any non-structure fire that occurs in vegetation and natural fuels.
-Wildland fire includes both planned and unplanned fires.
+Wildland fire is an overarching term describing any non-structure fire that occurs in vegetation and natural fuels.
+Wildland fire encompasses both prescribed fire and wildfire.
 The NPS applies a variety of strategies to manage wildland fire to meet park objectives.

 A prescribed fire is a planned fire intentionally ignited by park managers to meet management objectives.